maty0609/blog/_posts/2025-08-04-building-ai-lab.md

 Over a decade later I had lots of fun in Google and Natilik in mid 2010s building cloud infrastructure and my cloud skills.
 I was able to get lots of hands on as engineer, architect but also last few years as cloud practice leader and I do believe we are now in the next big transition in networking space caused by AI.

-I'm very hands on person.
+I'm simple person.
 If I really want to understand something I have to build it, break it, touch it and so I feel like the only way to really understand how to build AI infrastructure I will have to start learning how to build it with my own hands.
 So I have decided that I will be the first time since 2005 build the server and I can't be more excited about it!

 This is my private project so my budget will be limited.
 This is a good thing.
 I like limitations and constraints because they really push you to think, evaluate and assess things.
 I need to find the right balance between the performance I need and the final cost.